Divine-cell/Divine-cell/README.md

 • Bash
 • Git

-### 👩‍💻 About Me
+### 👩‍💻 Current Focus
-I am exploring cloud automation, DevOps engineering, and infrastructure security.
-Always improving, always building.
+Building production-ready cloud solutions with a focus on security, automation, and cost optimization.